 MTSU's Quest for Student Success is a campus wide initiative focused on student-centered support services in order to prepare students to thrive in their chosen professions and a changing global society.
 The College of Education has implemented multiple strategic initiatives to ensure student success while at MTSU and beyond.
 One such initiative is the ASPIRE to Teach grant established in 2014 in response to the growing number of students whose short-term financial challenges threaten to derail their pathway to teaching.
 ASPIRE to Teach provides small financial grants to teacher candidates, particularly during the Residency semesters, so that they may continue their education at MTSU while working toward their goal of becoming a professional educator.
 Made possible entirely through donations, funds are available to undergraduate, graduate and international students, and are awarded as grants that do not have to be repaid.
 By 2016, an ASPIRE endowment of over $50,000 had been established.
 Another initiative is the Clothing Our Educators Boutique to help future teachers dress for success for interviews and teaching careers.
 The boutique provides professional clothing at no cost to students in the residency portion of the teacher preparation program.
 In order to provide a global perspective to teaching, MTSU teacher candidates have a unique opportunity to study abroad in Singapore or spend a portion of their student teaching semester overseas through the Consortium of Overseas Student Teaching (COST) program.
-Our students have student taught in countries such as in Australia, New Zealand, Costa Rica, Ireland, Mexico, and South Africa.
+Our students have student taught in countries such as in Australia, New Zealand, Costa Rica, Ireland, Mexico, South Africa, and Greece.